azpeteryang/azpeteryang.github.io/_pages/cv.md

   * Realized ability to store and retrieve data in self-built AWS Cloud database, presented users’ physiological data via curve graph in real time.

-* Translation System Design for Hospital
+* Microblogs With Translation System
-  *	Designed an application to translate English-Chinese translation system for Hospital, construct the front-end for the   system using Bootstap and Node.js.
-  *	Built a relational database and handled queries through Object Relational Models with Python.
-  *	Used Neural Network Architecture Transformer to develop a Neural Machine Translation system.
+  *	Implemented a micro-blog system with Chinese-English translation, the micro-blog system supports asynchronous post deletion (no need to loading after deleting a blog)
+  *	Used Bootstrap framework for front-end development, supported the change of theme mode, used Spring framework for back-end development.
+Used Apache’s A/B tool to test the system, achieved an average of 4706 requests per second.
-  *	Collected and preprocessed training data by Tokenization and Normalization.
+  *	Developed a neural machine translation system based on neural network architecture, preprocess training data through Tokenization and Normalization.
   *	Improved translation system performance by 0.76 BLEU score through Fine-tuning, Back translation and Reranking.

-  *	Used Postman to do API testing, prepared analysis report by drawing comparisons between other Translation systems.
+* Book Recommendation System
+  *	Realized a book recommendation system based on Apache Flink, collaborated with other members in the team to design the entire system, used React framework to design the Front-end of the System
+  *	The Recommendation System was designed as multiple modules: Recommendation Engine module; Module to store users’ tags and real-time records based on HBase and Web module.
+  *	Implemented two recommendation algorithms: Book similarity scores calculated by cosine similarity and by collaborative filtering, displayed the two algorithms in the Front-end respectively

+* Online Image Labelling System
+  *	Designed and prototyped an online image labelling and data management platform for the lab to improve image labelling team work efficiency by 30%.
+  *	Built the front end with HTML, CSS and JavaScript with Bootstrap Framework.
+  *	Achieved functionalities including data management and online labelling for the iterative development by implementing server-side RESTful APIs based on Spring Framework.

 * Lab Research on the Estimation of the Self-Interference Channel
   *	Constructed the system model of Full-Duplex MIMO orthogonal frequency division multiplexing system.
   *	Implemented an algorithm to find the Optimal Self-Interference Channel Estimator.